Five Best Practices for Real Estate Postcards

 3. Personalizing Real Estate Postcards

-Personalizing postcard campaigns maximizes their effectiveness for real estate agents.
+It’s impossible to place too much emphasis on the importance of personalization when it comes to your campaigns.
+Personalizing real estate postcard campaigns maximizes their effectiveness for real estate agents.
 Your marketing initiatives can generate a 30% higher response by personalizing your postcard.

 This postcard for a Remax agent could generate a higher response rate by replacing “your area” with the neighboorhood’s name.